Infancy

 Worth discussing with your provider

-- Questions about growth/milestones
+- Questions about feeding patterns

 If unsure, it's safer to ask.